-Condition for Retirement An allowance is paid upon becoming permanently disa bled after co mp letion of at lea ast 5 years o f total service cred lit.
+Condition for Retirement

+An allowance is paid upon becoming permanently disabled after completion of at least 5 years of total service credit.

-- Amount of Allowance 1.
-For those who were active members prior to July 29, 1992 and did not elect the benefit structure outlined below, an allowance based on service to date of disablement, plus, if the age at disablement is less than 60, continuous service to age 60.
+- 1. For those who were active members prior to July 29, 1992 and did not elect the benefit structure outlined below, an allowance based on service to date of disablement, plus, if the age at disablement is less than 60, continuous service to age 60.
 The allowance is computed in the same manner as the defined benefit service retirement allowance, subject to a minimum of 30% of FAS and a maximum of 75% of FAS.
 It is payable for life, unless terminated. - 2.
 For those who became active members after July 28, 1992, and for those who were active members prior to July 29, 1992 who so elected, an allowance equal to the greater of (i) 45% of FAS, or (ii) the lesser of 60% of FAS, or the allowance computed in the same manner as the defined benefit service retirement allowance.
 The allowance will continue until: - a.
 The date the member is granted a service retirement benefit, or - b.
 The date the allowance is terminated, or - c.
 The later of the date the member attains age 65 or the date the disability allowance has been paid for the minimum duration in accordance with the following schedule:

-Minimum Duration

-Age at Disability In Months
+Age at Disability Minimum Duration In Months

 60 and earlier 60

 61 60

 62 48

 63 48

 64 36

 65 36

 66 24

 67 24

 68 24

 69 and older 12